-Multidisciplinary Acadian artist Rémi Belliveau’s work pertains to images and historic references of the (1847) poem by Henry Wadsworth Longfellow, Évangéline, A Tale of Acadie.
-The Université du Québec à Montréal graduate from Moncton was nominated for the long list for the Sobey Art Award – Atlantic for their work Souvenirs de Grand-Pré (2018) and Seated Girl Wearing a Cloak (2019).
+Multidisciplinary Acadian artist Rémi Belliveau’s work pertains to images and historic references of their Acadian culture.
+The Université du Québec à Montréal graduate from Moncton was nominated for the long list for the Sobey Art Award – Atlantic for their work Souvenirs de Grand-Pré (2018) and Seated Girl Wearing a Cloak (2019) and Jean Dularge (2020), among others.
 On June 9 they were named the Atlantic nominee on the shortlist for the 2021 Sobey Art Award.

 Austin Daigle: Can you give me a brief background on your work?